jphmrst/PLC/README.md

    but without any reported errors.

-## Installing the Agda standard libraries {#stdlib}
+## Install the Agda standard libraries {#stdlib}

- 1. *Downloading the standard libraries* is similar to downloading Agda itself:
+ 1. *Download the standard libraries*.
+This is similar to downloading Agda itself:

     ```bash